• Skip to main content

 To serve:

-• Serve the sushi with a dipping bowl of tamari or soy sauce.
+• Serve the sushi with a dipping bowl of tamari or soy sauce and some pickled ginger.

 Video